jereodell/poetry/burn.md

 # Burn

-The flea beetles have grown full eggplant
+The flea beetles have grown full into eggplant
 and the aphids feed

 the ants up a long stemmed cosmos,
 little jewels of rock candy in the wind, sticky sweet
 viridian -- summer is of an age to let itself go.

-Go on then.
+*Go on then.
-Yes, you.
+Yes, you.*
 (I’ll say I didn’t hear that.
 What now, what now ... )

 A crop of squirrel kits have come down from the trees,